-By using PGS in an IVF treatment, our embryologists have up to an 85% chance of singling out embryos with abnormalities before transfer.
+By using pre-implantation genetic testing (PGT-A) in an IVF treatment, our embryologists have up to an 85% chance of singling out embryos with abnormalities before transfer.
 This can improve IVF success rates and reduce both the chance of miscarriage.

 Ovulatory issues have a significant impact on fertility.
 The process of maturing and releasing an egg, is essential when you’re trying to conceive, and there are a number of things which can interfere with ovulation.
 These include Polycystic ovarian syndrome (PCOS) which can result in hormone imbalance and, among other symptoms, can cause irregular menstrual cycles.
 Women with PCOS may have difficulty getting pregnant because they do not ovulate in a regular pattern and if an egg is not being released it will be impossible for one to be fertilised naturally.
 In an IVF treatment cycle, the goal is to have the patient ovulate mature follicles.